 With the emergence of blockchain as the technology behind many cryptocurrencies, such as BitCoin, our industry has looked at the “everything old is new again” concept of a distributed ledger.

-The best explanation I’ve seen appears in this article from CIO Magazine:
+The best explanation I’ve seen appears in the article "What is Blockchain and How Does it Work?" article from CIO Magazine:

 A blockchain is the structure of data that represents a financial ledger entry, or a record of a transaction.
 Each transaction is digitally signed to ensure its authenticity and that no one tampers with it, so the ledger itself and the existing transactions within it are assumed to be of high integrity.

 The real magic comes, however, from these digital ledger entries being distributed among a deployment or infrastructure.
 These additional nodes and layers in the infrastructure serve the purpose of providing a consensus about the state of a transaction at any given second; they all have copies of the existing authenticated ledger distributed amongst them.

 For supply chain operations, this peer-to-peer record of transactions creates a permanent history of product that doesn’t just exist in our usual amalgam of manufacturer, supplier, and sales systems silos.
 From raw materials to sale, with blockchain, we don’t just have individual documents representing a step in the process flow, but rather we have the entire flow preserved.
 You can marry physical goods to individual system serial numbers, bar codes, RFID, etc.